ximus/dotfiles/README.md

 * .gvimrc
 * etc.

-Note: You will be prompted before any file or folder is overwritten.
-Which gives you a chance to backup that file at the last minute.
+Note: You will be prompted before any file or folder is overwritten and you will have an option to create a backup of each file.

     git clone git://github.com/ryanb/dotfiles ~/.dotfiles
     cd ~/.dotfiles